-Complainants filing employment-related complaints shall be notified that they may file employment discrimination complaints with the U.S. Equal Employment Opportunity Commission (EEOC) or the Department of Fair Employment and Housing (DFEH).
+Complainants filing employment-related complaints shall be notified that they may file employment discrimination complaints with the U.S. Equal Employment Opportunity Commission (EEOC) or the California Department of Civil Rights Department of Fair Employment and Housing (DFEH).

-Complaints filed with the EEOC or the DFEH should be forwarded to the California-Community Colleges Chancellor's Office.
+Complaints filed with the EEOC or the DFEH should be forwarded to the California Community Colleges Chancellor's Office.

-Any District employee who receives a harassment or discrimination complaint shall notify the Assistant Superintendent/Vice President of Human Resources immediately.
+Any District employee who receives a harassment or discrimination complaint shall notify the Assistant Superintendent/Vice President of Human Resources or designee immediately.